Junkers Ju 322: Development

 Designed in late 1940 by Junkers as the Junkers EF 094, the Ju 322 was to fulfill the same role as the Me 321 Gigant heavy transport glider.
-Fulfilling a requirement to be built out of non-strategic materials, using all-wooden construction, the Ju322 was to be able to carry 20,000 kg of cargo, equivalent to either a Panzer IV tank, a 88mm anti-aircraft gun, a half-track or a self propelled gun, including attendant personnel, ammunition and fuel.
+Fulfilling a requirement to be built out of non-strategic materials, using all-wooden construction, the Ju322 was to be able to carry 20,000 kg of cargo, equivalent to either a Panzer IV tank, a 88 mm anti-aircraft gun, a half-track or a self propelled gun, including attendant personnel, ammunition and fuel.
 The cargo door was located in the centre section of the leading edge of the wing, with the cockpit offset to the port side above the cargo bay.
 The glider's tailplane extended from the centre section, and had a typical arrangement of stabilizing fins and vertical rudder.
 Armament for production gliders would have consisted of three manned turrets, each with a single 7.92 mm MG 15 machine gun.